mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 If you’re creating your own bash shell you will HAVE to use `fork`.
 You'll use the child process of the `fork` to execute all of your commands.
 Inside of the child process is where you’ll functions such as `exec`, which require two processes (more on this later).

-`Fork` is without a doubt one of the more complicated syscalls and is harder to understand; therefore, we highly encourage you read up on it from multiple sources, and really gain a good understanding of it.
+`fork` is without a doubt one of the more complicated syscalls and is harder to understand; therefore, we highly encourage you read up on it from multiple sources, and really gain a good understanding of it.

 Here is an example of `fork`:
 ```